-- Marijuana use in adolescence may be associated with loss of IQ points. - Teens who use tobacco report poorer health outcomes than their nonsmoking peers. - More than 90% of adult smokers report smoking before they were 18 years old. - Teen alcohol use is associated with a greater likelihood of adult alcohol dependence or substance use challenges. - Teens who use marijuana at or before the age of 14 are six times more likely to develop a substance use challenge later in life than those who first try marijuana at age 18 or later.
+- Teen alcohol use is associated with a greater likelihood of alcohol use disorder or substance use disorder in adulthood. - Marijuana use in adolescence may be associated with loss of IQ points. - Teens who use tobacco report poorer health outcomes than their nonsmoking peers. - More than 90% of adult smokers report smoking before they were 18 years old. - Teens who use marijuana at or before the age of 14 are six times more likely to develop a substance use disorder later in life than those who first try marijuana at age 18 or later.